Login

 Untethered chargers come without a charging cable and allow you to connect your own.

-- Pro: Flexibility.
-Use any length of charging cable you like.
-You can customize cable lengths.
-No need to shuffle cars around to get close to the charger.
-Change the length if you feel the need.
+• Pro: Flexibility.
+Use any length of charging cable you prefer.
+You can customize cable lengths, eliminating the need to shuffle cars around to get close to the charger.
+You can change the length if needed.

-- Con: Additional cable management.
-Bring your own cable/s, plug/unplug both ends, unroll/roll up, carry, and store separately.
-You need your own hanger or storage set-up as its not integrated into the EVSE.
+• Con: Additional cable management.
+Bring your own cable, plug and unplug both ends, unroll and roll up the cable, carry, and store it separately.
+You will need your own storage setup, as it is not integrated into the EVSE.

-- Con: Extra cost.
-The cable doesnt come with an untethered EVSE, so youll have to fork out for one on top of the cost of the charger.
-Untethered EVSEs are typically $20-50 cheaper than tethered, but a cable is $100-$200.
+• Con: Extra cost.
+The cable doesn’t come with an untethered EVSE, so you’ll need to purchase one in addition to the charger.
+Untethered EVSEs are typically $20-50 cheaper than tethered ones, but a cable costs $100-$200.

-- Con: Theft worries.
-If your EVSE does not lock the cable into its body when you are not charging, you must either put it away after every charge, or risk theft1
+• Con: Theft concerns.
+If your EVSE does not lock the cable when you are not charging, you must either put it away after every charge or risk theft.

-- Pro: Theft Worries.
-If you are worried about eshays with cable cutters stealing your cable for copper, you can put it away when its not in use.
+• Pro: Theft prevention.
+If you worry about theft, you can store your cable away when it’s not in use.

 Tethered